 It seems to me that this is a pretty good set of reasons to complain about the way this ahistorical nonsense is being spread, even if it does deprive people like Mark of a little bit of that warm feeling of victimhood which certain members of the Irish diaspora seem to enjoy so much.

 The fact is, accuracy is important.
 We all know that there was a famine in Ireland in the 19th century.
 Historians argue about whether or not this was genocide.
 To my mind, the English establishment was to blame for the huge loss of life, whichever way you look at it.
 We don’t need to invent anything.
-But let’s just suppose that some lonely looney-tune in a dank apartment in Boston or Philadelphia or London or Ipswich decides that the truth about the famine was a far more hands-on thing.
-Suppose he claims that Queen Victoria and Trevelyan and Russell and lots of other English aristocrats caused the famine by floating over the West in hot air balloons throwing poison onto the fields and cackling hysterically.
-A thousand dumbasses will immediately ignore that fact that this isn’t possible, that there is plenty of evidence of the virus that caused the blight, or that there is no record of all these upper-class English people going on a prolonged holiday at the time and they will accuse anyone who doubts the veracity of this claim of being soft, and pro-English, and traitors to the national cause and blah blah blah …
+But let’s just suppose that some lonely looney-tune in a dank apartment in Boston or London or Dublin decides that the truth about the famine was a far more hands-on thing.
+Suppose he claims that Queen Victoria and Trevelyan and Russell and lots of other English aristocrats caused the famine by floating over the West in hot air balloons throwing poison onto the fields and cackling hysterically at their own racist wickedness.
+A thousand dumbasses will immediately ignore that fact that this isn’t physically possible, that there is plenty of evidence of the virus that caused the blight, or that there is no record of all these upper-class English people going on a prolonged holiday at the time and they will accuse anyone who doubts the veracity of this claim of being soft, and pro-English, and self-hating Irishmen and traitors to the national cause and blah blah blah yada yada yada …

 The fact is, I want historians to uncover the truth and tell it like it is, with all its contradictions and uncertainties.
 If you want a nice pantomime version of history with pantomime heroes and villains, then that’s up to you.
 But I personally don’t want anyone turning the tragic history of my people into a fucking cartoon, least of all when their motives have more to do with the Aryan Brotherhood than the Fenian Brotherhood.